Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-2.4.9 :
+2.4.8 :
-- The bug in the comments and likes recordings has been corrected.
-- Soon you'll be able to change column names and add new columns.
-- The task modification function does not work.
 - New users created in List of collaborators have the password: 1234.
 The user must change their password.
+- we'll be back to checking our posts and "Likes".

 ## ✅ Questions / Answers